-From British Airways’ data breach back in 2017 where over 500,000 passengers had their financial details stolen, to more recent breaches like Dixon’s and even the United Nations data breach via SharePoint.
+From a data breach back in 2017 where over 500,000 passengers of a well-known air carrier had their financial details stolen, to more recent breaches like Dixon’s and even the United Nations data breach via SharePoint.
 But do you know what to do if you become the victim of a data breach?
 And even more importantly, did you know you could be eligible to make a legal claim?

 The first step is to check if your information was part of a data hack or breach.
 Legally, the company responsible for the data breach will contact those affected to inform them of the issue.
 However, if you haven’t received anything and you are suspicious, then you should write to them directly to ask them to confirm.
 If the response is inadequate, you could also make a subject access request for all of your data held by the firm.